coder/docs/guides/customization/tailscale.md

     gpg --dearmor --yes --output=files/usr/share/keyrings/tailscale.gpg
 ```

-## Step 1d: Override default tailscaled service settings
+### Step 1d: Override default `tailscaled` service settings

-By default, tailscaled will store its internal state in a "state file" located
+By default, `tailscaled` will store its internal state in a **state file**
-at `/var/lib/tailscale/tailscaled.state`, which is ephemeral in Coder.
-We will
+located at `/var/lib/tailscale/tailscaled.state` (this is is ephemeral in
-need to modify the service settings in order to:
+Coder).
+We will need to modify the service settings to:

 - Store the state file in the persistent home volume (`/home/coder`)
 - Enable userspace networking